tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 # Use a bluetooth remote control connected to a linux device with Home Assistant

+NOTES:
-NOTE: There is a dockerized version here that might suit some persons better.
+1. There is a dockerized version here that might suit some persons better.
 [Docker version of bluetooth remote for HA](https://github.com/tjntomas/Send-blueotooth-remote-event-to-Home-Assistant)
+2. Thank's to Quentin C, (https://github.com/beman38) who has cleaned up the async code and made some more improvements such as using mutiple remotes.

 I wanted to be able to use a spare Xiaomi MI Remote control and get the keypresses as events into Home Assistant so I can use it as general purpose remote.
-The remote I used can be bought for around $12 on banggood.com or wish.com.
-[Mi bluetooth remote](https://www.wish.com/product/5f9a27f4f2a9e4083c908f7b?share=web)
+The remote I used can be bought for around $12 on Amazon.

 ![MM](/miremote.jpg)